 This super crispy banh xeo recipe is not only delicious and easy to make, it’s a little foodie flashback to a meal I shared with my husband before he was even officially my boyfriend!

 Banh xeo (bánh xèo) are savory Vietnamese crepes, made of rice flour.

 Typically loaded with pork belly and shrimp, these crispy pancakes get their trademark yellow tinge from turmeric, which is added to the batter before cooking.

 Btw… Turmeric is sorta my favorite.
-Check out some other food and beauty related scenarios where I use turmeric here.
+Check out some other scenarios where I use turmeric.

-While I’m leaving pork out of this banh xeo recipe, it’s normally there.
-Feel free to add a bit of pork belly to your Vietnamese rice pancake if you feel inclined.
+While I’m not using pork in this banh xeo recipe, it’s normally there.
+Feel free to add a bit of pork belly to your Vietnamese rice pancake if you feel so inclined.

 There’s a crispy and chewy element to banh xeo that’s just so appealing from a textural standpoint.

-You’ll also normally find bean sprouts, and sometimes mung beans, folded into the crepe.
+You’ll also normally find bean sprouts, and sometimes mung beans, folded into the crispy crepe.

 Finished banh xeo are usually served with an entire garden on the side (I’ll get to that in a second).

 And it’s meant to be dipped in a fragrant nuoc cham dipping sauce.